benvacha/mrkdwn/README.md

 ### Citations
+* `@[citationReference]` will be markuped to a superscript numbered anchor linked to the citation in page.
+* `@citationReference` will be markuped to a superscript numbered anchor linked to the citation in page.
+* `@[citationReference]: type arg1 ...` will be markuped depending on type, and will define a citation.
+* Citation references must be placed together in the document where they should be displayed and will be translated as a list.
+* Citations are automatically numbered based on list order.
+* Any number and type of arguments can be included after the first argument depending on the citation type.
-Square brackets preceeded by `@`.
-Square brackets preceeded by `@` and proceeded by `:` will be translated as a citation reference.
-A `@` proceeded by a citation reference will be translated as a citation.
-Citation references must be placed together in the document where they should be displayed and will be translated as a list.
-Citations are automatically numbered based on list order.
-If the first argument in a citation reference is a known type of citation its arguments will be used to autoformat a citation in MLA.
-If the first argument is not a known citation type, the string will be used directly.
+* If the first argument in a citation reference is a known type of citation its arguments will be used to autoformat a citation in MLA.
+* If the first argument is not a known citation type, the string will be used directly.

 ##### mrkdwn
 ```
 This sentence is from something trustworthy @[refOne].